 PAYING FINES AND FEES

 If your ticket has a specified dollar amount on the "Total Due" line, you can choose to pay fines and fees before your scheduled court date.
 Click here to pay online.
-If any violation listed on your ticket specifies "COURT", you must appear before the Court for arraignment at the date and time detailed on your ticket, or Notice to Appear.
+If any violation listed on your ticket specifies "COURT", you must appear for the virtual hearing set on the date and time detailed on your ticket, or Notice to Appear, to be arraigned by the Court.

 To pay by mail, review the information listed at the bottom (below the fold) of your traffic ticket.
 Under the heading "APPEARANCE, PLEA AND WAIVER", check your plea of guilty or no contest and sign & date on the signature line.
 You should mail your completed ticket with a check or money order, made payable to the City of Roeland Park, for the total due to Roeland Park Municipal Court located at 4600 West 51st Street, Roeland Park, Kansas 66205.
 Payments may be brought in-person to the same address during regular City Hall business hours.
 Click here for the 2021 Fine Schedule.

-Our Court is working cooperatively with neighboring cities and Johnson County to do our part in minimizing the spread of COVID-19.
-Therefore, all Court Dockets are now virtual ONLY via the website Zoom, which is accessible via computer, smartphone, and telephone.
+All Court Dockets are virtual ONLY via the website Zoom, which is accessible via computer, smartphone, and telephone.
 All defendants are required to appear before the Court, or join the court session, by using one of the options below:

 - Click this link: https://zoom.us/j/99565683245 and enter Passcode: 6400 to enter the session.
 Please be sure that your User Name is your name as it appears on your citation; OR